 J.A.
 Auxier, W.S.
-Snyder and T.D.
+Snyder, and T.D.
 Jones, "Neutron Interaction and Penetration in Tissue", in: Radiation Dosimetry, F.H.
 Attix and W.C.
 Roesch, eds., 2nd ed., 275-316, Academic Press, New York (1968).

-F.T Binford, J. Barish and F.B Kam.
+F.T.
+Binford, J. Barish, and F.B.K.
+Kam.
 Estimation of Radiation Dose Following a Reactor Accident, Oak Ridge National Laboratory Report, 275-316, ORNL-4086 (1968).

-H.F MacDonald, "Assessment of Environmental Hazards Following a Nuclear Reactor Accidents", Proc. of Int.
+H.F.
+MacDonald, "Assessment of Environmental Hazards Following a Nuclear Reactor Accidents", Proc. of Int.
 Symp. on Rapid Methods for Measuring Radioactivity in the Environment, SM-148/38, 212-218, IAEA, Vienna (1969).

 D. Benison, "Risk of Radiation at Low Doses", Proc. of the 1996 International Congress on Radiation Protection, vol. 1, 19-23, April 14-19, 1996, Vienna.

 M. Holt.
 July 11 2008.
 “Advanced Nuclear Power and Fuel Cycle Technologies: Outlook and Policy Options.”
 UNT Digital Library.
 Accessed Dec.
 30 2014.
 Available from: http://digital.library.unt.edu/ark:/67531/ metadc94163/m1/1/high_res_d/RL34579_2008Jul11.pdf.

 Tables: Each table must be typed on a separated page in English.
 Prepare tables in a consistent form, furnish each with an appropriate title, and number consecutively in the order of appearance in the text.
 Vertical lines are not used.

 Figures: Each figure with its caption below it, on a separate page, must be prepared in English.
 The quality of the submitted electronic files determines the final quality of the published illustrations.
 Diagrams, graphs, charts, and other artwork should be created with dark text and lines on white or other light backgrounds.
 Use of color is acceptable provided it enhances presentation of the science.
-Remember that artwork and graphs must fit a one-column (8.25 cm) or two-column (17.78 cm) format.
+Figures and graphs must fit a one-column (8.25 cm) or two-column (17.78 cm) format.
 The maximum height is 24 cm.
 For best results, submit illustrations in the actual size at which they should appear.
 If artwork will need to be reduced, choose a lettering size large enough to be legible after the figure is reduced.
 Avoid using complex textures and shading; these do not reproduce well.
 To show a pattern, use a simple crosshatch design.
 Electronic figures should be submitted in TIFF, EPS, or JPEG formats with a minimum resolution of 300 dpi.

 Appendix (if any)

-8) Publication charge
+7) Publication charge

-9) Ethical guidelines
+8) Ethical guidelines

-The authors should follow the ethical guidelines of the journal.
-For the policies on the research and publication ethics not stated in these guidelines, International standards for editors and authors (http://publicationethics.org/resources) can be applied.When the journal faces suspected cases of research and publication misconduct such as redundant (duplicate) publication, plagiarism, fraudulent or fabricated data, changes in authorship, an undisclosed conflict of interest, ethical problems with a submitted manuscript, a reviewer who has appropriated an author’s idea or data, complaints against editors, and so on.
+The authors should follow the ethical guidelines of the journal(https://jnfcwt.or.kr/sub/sub2_2.html).
+For the policies on the research and publication ethics not stated in these guidelines, International standards for editors and authors (https://publicationethics.org/guidance/Guidelines) can be applied.
+The examples of suspicious misconduct cases are: redundant (duplicate) publication, plagiarism, fraudulent or fabricated data, changes in authorship, an undisclosed conflict of interest, ethical problems with a submitted manuscript, a reviewer who has appropriated an author’s idea or data, complaints against editors, and so on.